magento/devdocs/guides/v2.1/extension-dev-guide/persistent-entities.md

 An example of a repository is the [`Magento\CatalogRule\Model\CatalogRuleRepository`]({{ site.mage2100url }}app/code/Magento/CatalogRule/Model/CatalogRuleRepository.php){:target="_blank"} class.

 Different parts of the application can use your repository to load entities.
 To prevent loading of the same data from the database more than once, use a registry inside the repository.
-For an example of this strategy, take a look at the  [`Magento\Customer\Model\ResourceModelCustomerRepository`]({{ site.mage2100url }}app/code/Magento/Customer/Model/ResourceModel/CustomerRepository.php){:target="_blank"} class.
+For an example of this strategy, take a look at the  [`Magento\Customer\Model\ResourceModel\CustomerRepository`]({{ site.mage2100url }}app/code/Magento/Customer/Model/ResourceModel/CustomerRepository.php){:target="_blank"} class.

 #### Resource Models